-In 1999, Marj earned a graduate diploma in Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association and is currently a member of the International Federation of Manipulative Therapists (IFOMT), as well as a registered instructor with the Canadian Physiotherapy Association Orthopaedic Division.
+Manual Therapy In 1999, I attained a graduate diploma in Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association & am currently a member of the International Federation of Manipulative Physical Therapists (IFOMPT), as well as a registered instructor with the Canadian Physiotherapy Association Orthopaedic Division.
 I teach post graduate courses to physiotherapists who wish to improve their clinical reasoning in the area of musculoskeletal physiotherapy as well as advance hands on skills in joint mobilization, joint manipulation, soft tissue release and exercise prescription.

 Whiplash In 2009 I completed Master of Science Degree in Biomedical Physiology and Kinesiology at Simon Fraser University to enrich my knowledge and experience in clinical research, with a focus on assessment of chronic whiplash injuries.
 I’ve been instructing the MPT students at UBC in whiplash theory and management since 2008.
 Whiplash is a great example of a condition that varies greatly from person to person.
 In my experience, the best outcomes are achieved when the client takes ownership of their recovery and partners with a physiotherapist with a diverse skill set.

-If you have questions or concerns that need to be addressed prior to your first appointment, feel free to email Marj at firstname.lastname@example.org or phone West 4th Physiotherapy Clinic at 604-730-9478 and ask for Marj.
+Booking an Appointment If you have questions or concerns that need to be addressed prior to your first appointment, feel free to email me at email@example.com or phone West 4th Physiotherapy Clinic at 604-730-9478 and ask for Marj.